nashie1004/online-chess/README.md

 ```

 ## Installation (Deployment)
-1. Update the `/online-chess.Server/appsettings.json` depending if you want to use AWS S3 or local for file storage:
+1. Update the `/online-chess.Server/appsettings.json` depending if you want to use NGINX and AWS S3:
 ```json
 "UseNGINX": true,
 "UseS3": true,